HsKA-OSGIS-archive/KarlsruheDamageReport/README.md

 3º Restore the database created with "karlsruhedamagereport.backup".
 You can find this file in our configuration_help folder located in our github.

 ********************* GEOSERVER ************************
+1º - Copy content of Styles folder in Geoserver, which contains the icons in png format and custom patterns for the polygons

+2º - Copy the KarlsruheDamageReport folder inside your Geoserver/data_dir/workspaces